Under this bill, Philly would have to stop burning its trash in Chester

 “Landfills take up significant land, can release harmful methane gas, and have the risk of groundwater contamination.”

-Sanitation Commissioner Crystal Shipman said disposing of the 600,000 tons of trash the city generates each year is a complex process, and shifting to all landfills would cost millions.
+Sanitation Commissioner Crystal Shipman said disposing of the 600,000 tons of trash the city generates each year is a complex process, and shifting to all landfills would cost the city about $6 million.
+She also cited an EPA study that found waste-to-energy more sustainable than landfills.

 Williams said the city will soon put out a request for bids for new disposal contracts and will analyze each bid for its environmental impact.
-He asked Gauthier to hold the bill until then, but she went ahead with the committee vote.
-It will now go to the full council, though a source said Gauthier won’t ask for a vote until the bids are in.
+He said the city hopes the bids include new technology such as anaerobic digestion, which diverts organic material from the waste stream and turns it into nutrient-rich compost.
+He asked Gauthier to hold the bill until the bids are in, but she went ahead with the committee vote.
+It will now go to the full council, though a source said Gauthier won’t bring it to the floor for a vote until the city has completed the bid process.

 Featured Image Photo Credit: Pat Loeb/KYW Newsradio